choria-io/website/docs/content/deployment/next-steps/_index.md

 ## Further reading

-There is much to learn about MCollective, at this point if all worked you'll have a setup that is secured by using TLS on every middleware connection and every user securely identified and authorized via the Puppet SSL certificates with auditing and logging.
+There is much to learn about Choria, at this point if all worked you'll have a setup that is secured by using TLS on every middleware connection and every user securely identified and authorized via the Puppet SSL certificates with auditing and logging.